 To me, what being gay looks like in 2017 is realizing that my body is a political act.
 Black people, queer people and black queer people have died under oppressive presidencies in this country.
 We might have been lulled into a false sense of security for eight years where we had a black president who spoke openly about the humanity of the queer community, but as our country attempts to slide back into an era that swept us under the rug and hid us from the public discourse, it's time to be loud and visible.
 If I've learned one thing from watching Dynasty and leading lady Alexis Carrington Colby Dexter Rowan, it's that power isn't earned.
 You have to take it—with a glass of champagne in one hand, of course.
 That's a once-great American tradition I can get behind.

-Ira Madison III is an entertainment reporter at the Daily Beast.
-He’s previously written for MTV News and BuzzFeed.
+Ira Madison III is an entertainment reporter at the Daily Beast and host of the Crooked Media podcast "Keep It."
+He's previously written for MTV News and BuzzFeed.
 Follow him on Twitter at @ira.